 You can travel the following countries with an Eurail Global Pass: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Kosovo, Latvia, Lithuania, Luxembourg, Macedonia, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom

 how to Eurail

 Important tips on how to Eurail.
 What is Eurail.
-What is a travel day.
-The 1900h rule for night trains.
+How to buy a reservation for night trains.
 Which trains are included.
 Where to buy.